zpirzada/azure-container-networking/docs/feature/subnet-scarcity/proposal.md

 #### [[2-1]](phase-2/1-emptync.md) DNC-RC creates NCs with no Secondary IPs
 DNC-RC will create the NNC for a new Node with an initial IP Request of 0.
 An empty NC (containing a Primary, but no Secondary IPs) will be created via normal DNC API calls.
 The empty NC will be written to the NNC, allowing CNS to start.
 CNS will make the initial IP request according to the Subnet Exhaustion State.

-DNC-RC will continue to poll the `SubnetState` API periodically to check the Subnet utilization, and write the exhaustion to the `ClusterSubnetState` CRD.
+DNC-RC will continue to poll the `SubnetState` API periodically to check the Subnet utilization, and write the exhaustion to the `ClusterSubnet` CRD.

 #### [[2-2]](phase-2/2-scalingmath.md) CNS scales IPAM pool idempotently
 Instead of increasing/decreasing the Pool size by 1 Batch at a time to try to satisfy the min/max free IP constraints, CNS will calculate the correct target Requested IP Count using a single O(1) algorithm.